 There are four main levels of a sales process outlined below.

-The next level of the sales process is the customer journey, which includes every aspect of the journey customers take through an organization's processes to discover, evaluate, purchase and consume the company's services and products.
+The next level of the sales process is the customer journey, which includes every aspect of the journey customers take through an organization's processes to discover, evaluate, purchase, and consume the company's services and products.
 Strategic initiatives typically target reducing customer effort (e.g., self-help, automation, digital enablement), leaning out the customer processes, and increasing the rate of success on prioritized pipeline stages.

-The last level of the sales process to solve for is the daily, weekly, and monthly activity at the team and individual level, which typically includes the day-to-day activity management and reporting to drive productivity and deal velocity through the pipeline.
+The last level of the sales process to solve for is the daily, weekly, and monthly activity at the team and individual levels, which typically includes the day-to-day activity management and reporting to drive productivity and deal velocity through the pipeline.

 ANSWER THE BASIC QUESTIONS TO ACCELERATE & CLOSE DEALS

 There are hundreds of good books on sales methodology, but most of the methodologies come down to answering the basic 5 Ws (who, what, where, why, when) and 1 H (how) questions of a deal to qualify, accelerate and close the deal.

 Once again, sales growth is driven by better customer interactions and conversations, and more of them.
 Weaving these questions into customer interactions, and recording and addressing the answers will help deals get through the pipeline.
 If you don't have a strong sales methodology, then start developing one that asks and answers the basic customer questions necessary to get a deal done.

 TAKE A HOLISTIC APPROACH TO THE PEOPLE PART OF A SALES TEAM STRATEGY

 For many B2B companies, sales expense, in the form of salary and commission, is often their largest financial expense, making it especially important to elevate and realize the potential of salespeople and the collective sales team.

 There are many questions to answer about the people part of a sales strategy, which all fall into the various categories of our people strategy framework: